 I am still a full-time engineer at Amazon.
 This time, in a team where I can see myself evolve and grow in.
 Under managers who care for me.
 And I still work on my digital business on the side through andrewdetiffe.com

 It may look disconnected at first.
 But it’s not.
 My full-time job as a software engineer and my digital entrepreneurship complement each other entirely as long as I keep my goals and values at sight.
-Focusing around helping others.
+I am focusing on helping others.
 They both make me grow as human, father, husband, son, friend, colleague.
 Being part of a team, a community, and rock it TOGETHER.

 Reading this article, if you are going through a storm right now, don’t stay alone.
 Talk to folks around you.
 Friends and family.
 If there is no one to listen to you, join a community.
 I’d be more than happy to talk to you offline on Skype or Facebook. if you need someone.